 The Public Interest Externship is a course designed to assist you define your role as a “Public Interest Attorney” through the integration of academic theory/analysis with common practice themes arising in public interest law advocacy.
 You will perform legal work at their externship field placements for a minimum of 140 hours during the 15-week academic term (supervised by a licensed attorney), record legal practice observations in reflection papers, and write 3 short Case Journals analyzing your field experiences on approved public interest law topics.
 There is no final examination.

-Every year, the Clinical Externship Program sends as many as 30 students to work in government and public service law offices.
+Every year, the Public Externship Program sends as many as 30 students to work in government and public service law offices.
 As a participant, you will spend a full year working alongside attorneys who could become valuable contacts and references while you earn academic credit.
-The Delaware Public Interest Externship offers an excellent opportunity to practice the unique skill set required for the practice of public interest law.
+The Public Interest Externship offers an excellent opportunity to practice the unique skill set required for the practice of public interest law.

 Clinical Public Interest Externship Documentation